-11 wounded in separate shootings in Philadelphia
+Overnight gun violence wounds 11, kills 1 in Philadelphia

-PHILADELPHIA (AP) - Police on Friday were looking fr clues and suspects after gunfire left 11 people wounded in separate incidents overnight and at least one person is dead.
+PHILADELPHIA (AP) - Several episodes of gunfire overnight in Philadelphia left a total of 11 people wounded and at least one person dead, police said Friday, calling the spate of violence a major concern.

-Six people who were standing outside in the city’s Tioga section were shot when a group of men jumped out of a car and opened fire early Friday, police said.
-Police say one of the victims returned fire in what police suspect was a gang-related shooting.
+At least one of the instances of violence may be gang-related, police said.
+A group of men jumped out of a car and opened fire on six people early Friday in the Tioga neighborhood, and one person returned fire, authorities said.

-Four of the victims drove themselves to hospitals.
-The five men and one woman are in stable condition.
+Six people - five men and one woman - were injured and are described as stable, authorities said.
+Four drove themselves to hospitals.

-Meanwhile, police said a man was shot and killed while sitting in a car in Juniata Park.
+Separately, a man was shot and killed while sitting in a car in northeast Philadelphia’s Juniata neighborhood, police said.

-A double shooting in the city’s Kensington section left two people in stable condition with gunshot wounds to the legs.
+Gunfire in the Kensington neighborhood resulted in leg wounds to two people, authorities said.
+They were described as in stable condition.

-There also was a shooting in the Fairmount section that left two men hospitalized, authorities said.
+And a shooting in the Fairmount neighborhood, close to Philadelphia’s row of art museums, sent two men to the hospital, authorities said.

 Sign up for Daily Newsletters